diku-dk/futhark-book/parallel-cost-model.rst

 particular bit set (bit 1) to the end of the array.
 The example assumes the current array (``xs``) contains the array ``[2,0,6,4,2,1,5,9]``.
 Notice that the last three values all have their 0-bit set whereas the first five values have not.
+The values of ``xs`` marked with :math:`\dagger` are the ones with bit 1 set.

 .. csv-table::
    :header: "Variable"